goerwin/cms-api/src/App/BlogGenerator/blogSamples/blogWithFiles/posts/user-effects/index.md

 ---
-tags: ['technology']
+tags: technology,external
-title: 'React effects'
+title: React effects
-description: 'React effects'
+description: React effects
-date: 'August 3, 2019'
+date: August 3, 2019
 ---

 You wrote a few components with [Hooks](https://reactjs.org/docs/hooks-intro.html).
 Maybe even a small app.
 You’re mostly satisfied.
 You’re comfortable with the API and picked up a few tricks along the way.
 You even made some [custom Hooks](https://reactjs.org/docs/hooks-custom.html) to extract repetitive logic (300 lines gone!) and showed it off to your colleagues.
 “Great job”, they said.